Brennall/HFH-SRD/Chapter07.md

 ### Growing the Domain

 If the adventurer is fortunate, birth and immigration may increase the population of a domain.
 If he is unlucky, fire, disease, and emigration will decrease it.
 Each month, the adventurer will make two die rolls of 1d10 per 1,000 families in the domain (rounded up).
-These rolls will determine the change in his domain’s population.
-The first roll determines the increase in the domain’s number of families, and the second roll determines the decrease in the domain’s number of families.
+These rolls will determine the change in his domain's population.
+The first roll determines the increase in the domain's number of families, and the second roll determines the decrease in the domain's number of families.
 Any die that rolls a 10 should be rolled again, with the new result added to the total (repeating the process if a subsequent 10 is rolled).

-EXAMPLE: Marcus’s domain has a population of 1,200 families.
+EXAMPLE: Marcus's domain has a population of 1,200 families.
 He will make two die rolls of 2d10.
 Marcus first rolls 2d10 for increase and gets a 3 and an 8.
 His domain gains 11 families.
 He then rolls 2d10 for decrease and gets a 10 and a 7.
-Since one of the dice rolled a “10”, he must roll that die again and add it to the total.
+Since one of the dice rolled a "10", he must roll that die again and add it to the total.
 This roll results in another 10!
 Marcus has to roll yet again, this time getting a 4.
 His total is 10+7+10+4, or 31.
-Marcus’s domain loses 31 families.
-Having gained 11 and lost 31, Marcus’s domain ends up down 20 families.
+Marcus's domain loses 31 families.
+Having gained 11 and lost 31, Marcus's domain ends up down 20 families.

 When rolling for small domains of under 100 families, ignore results of 9 or less.
 Any roll of 10 results in the domain gaining or losing one family, and rolling again.

 An adventurer can increase the population of his domain by making agricultural investments into the area.
 For every 1,000gp spent on investments in a month, the domain will attract 1d10 new peasant families.

 Adventurers who are rising in power and fame will attract additional peasants to move to their domains.
-Provided a character actively adventures at least once per month and keeps his domain secure from threats, his domain’s population will grow by an additional amount each month, determined by the number of families already present.
+Provided a character actively adventures at least once per month and keeps his domain secure from threats, his domain's population will grow by an additional amount each month, determined by the number of families already present.

 ### Population (Families)	Increase